alexpineda/titan-reactor/CREATING_PLUGINS.md

 ## Plugin Examples

-Titan Reactor comes with [official plugins under `bundled/plugins`](https://github.com/imbateam-gg/titan-reactor/tree/dev/packages/titan-reactor/bundled/plugins) so poke around and get an idea of how they work. **For a plugin to be enabled the user must also have the plugin id in their global settings.json in the `plugins.enabled` array.**
+Titan Reactor comes with [official plugins under `bundled/plugins`](https://github.com/imbateam-gg/titan-reactor/tree/dev/packages/titan-reactor/bundled/plugins) so poke around and get an idea of how they work. **For a plugin to be enabled the user must also have the plugin name in their global settings.json in the `plugins.enabled` array.**

 ## Your first plugin package.json